Skip to main content

 When restoring data, Gearset has 4 different restoration flows, which you can access by clicking the Restore button:

-Entering the View records tab and selecting any specific deleted, changed or unchanged records, then clicking the Restore from previous backup button.
+By entering the View records tab and selecting any specific deleted, changed or unchanged records, then clicking the Restore from previous backup button.

 • If you need to Restore records with specific fields then you must only have changed records selected.